sahajDahal/os_project3/devlog.md

 - Implement the main function to parse commands and forward arguments
 - Ensure each supported command is handled cleanly
 - Provide a default usage message for incorrect invocation

+---

+# Session 6 — 2025-12-10 6:50pm

+## Thoughts So Far

+Now that the high-level command framework is complete, I’m realizing how important clean separation between B-tree logic and file operations will be.

+## Plan for This Session

+- Outline where B-tree insert logic will go
+- Sketch pseudocode for search and traversal
+- Ensure the command functions are ready for full integration

+---

+# Session 7 — 2025-12-10 7:05pm

+## Thoughts So Far

+Starting to think more about node splitting and how to maintain the “only 3 nodes in memory” rule.
+This will require careful sequencing when navigating the tree.

+## Plan for This Session

+- Draft the structure for insert with splitting (not yet implementing)
+- Identify which nodes must be read during insert
+- Decide how to update parents correctly via file offsets

+---

+# Session 8 — 2025-12-10 7:20pm

+## Thoughts So Far

+Traversal for the `print` and `extract` commands will require an in-order walk, even though the nodes are stored arbitrarily in blocks.
+This reinforces the need to keep child pointers correct.

+## Plan for This Session

+- Design in-order traversal algorithm using file-based nodes
+- Determine how to minimize nodes in memory during traversal
+- Plan the output format for print and extract

+---

+# Session 9 — 2025-12-10 7:35pm

+## Thoughts So Far

+Considering validation tests helped clarify expectations around duplicate keys, invalid files, and CSV formatting.
+This will make debugging easier once B-tree logic is implemented.

+## Plan for This Session

+- Document expected behavior for each command
+- Create a testing checklist for all standard and edge cases
+- Ensure error handling is consistent across commands

+---

+# Session 10 — 2025-12-10 7:50pm

+## Thoughts So Far

+Everything is now in place structurally.
+The next major step is implementing the actual B-tree mechanics, which will be the hardest part but now feels more manageable.

+## Plan for This Session

+- Begin implementing basic B-tree search (no splits)
+- Plan key insertion ordering logic
+- Prepare to integrate split logic in a later session